clojurists-together/clojuriststogether.org/resources/markdown/news/june-2019-monthly-update.md

 It's been a successful second month with our selected Q2 project, Fireplace, check out the updates below!

-The call for proposals for Q3 at Clojurists Together is open!
+The [Call for Proposals](https://www.clojuriststogether.org/open-source/) for Q3 Projects at Clojurists Together is now open!

 Just a reminder that Daniel is speaking about Clojurists Together again soon!
 Catch him at one of the following local events: